ilios/user-guide/schools/vocabularies.md

 ### Add Sub Term

-To add a Sub Term, click on "Autism and Related Issues".
+To add a sub term, click on "Autism and Related Issues".
 The term being added here will be nested below "Autism and Related Issues".
-For this reason, it is considered to be a "Sub Term" of "Autism and Related Issues".
+For this reason, it is considered to be a "sub term" of "Autism and Related Issues".

 ![add sub term](../images/schools/vocabularies/add_sub_term.png)